Liam Hemsworth: Early life

-Hemsworth was born in Melbourne, Australia, to Leonie (née van Os), an author, and Craig Hemsworth, a social-services counsellor.
+Hemsworth was born on 13 January 1990 in Melbourne, Australia, to Leonie, an author, and Craig Hemsworth, a social-services counsellor.
 He has two older brothers, Chris Hemsworth and Luke Hemsworth, who are also actors.
 His maternal grandfather is a Dutch immigrant, and his other ancestry is Irish, English, German, and Scottish.
 Hemsworth has said that though there is competition for jobs among them, it is friendly: "We are brothers and we are always competitive, but it is a good thing, it pushes us and we are always happy whenever someone books something."

 When Hemsworth was in year 8 high school, he and his family relocated to Phillip Island, a small Australian island southeast of Melbourne where he spent much of his time there surfing with his brothers.
 In March 2009, Hemsworth moved to the United States to pursue his acting career.
 He and his brother Chris first stayed in the guest house of Chris's manager, William Ward, before renting their own Los Angeles apartment.